BeverCRM/PCF-EditableTable/README.md

 ![EGtoET](https://user-images.githubusercontent.com/108401084/236480637-9d16b3f4-f835-4a6f-b151-1463d54f754b.png)

-The control has the following functionalities:
+Control has the following functionalities:
 - **Create** - The "+New" button adds a new row to the table, where you can add the necessary data and save it to create new records directly from the grid.
 - **Save** - Saves existing changes and new records.
 - **Delete** - Deletes selected records.